NALP Code of Conduct and Ethics for Members

 8. NALP Paralegals will actively assist in maintaining the integrity of the legal profession in general and the Paralegal Profession in particular and will do nothing to bring them into disrepute.

 9. NALP Paralegals’ conduct towards their Clients, Principal, colleagues at work and the clients of the firm together with other members of the legal profession should be characterised by courtesy and good faith at all times.

-10. Any business cards used by a NALP Paralegal shall include the PPR Tier Level of the Paralegal or the name of his employer and specify the level of NALP membership the paralegal has.
+10. Any business cards used by a NALP Paralegal shall include the name of his employer (if relevant) and specify the level of NALP membership the paralegal has.

 11. NALP Paralegals working within law firms should ensure that they and their subordinates are familiar with the provisions of The Solicitors Practice Rules and The Solicitors Accounts Rules together with the Law Society's Guide to the Professional Conduct of Solicitors including any amendments thereto.